 Our Director of Art and Design, Derek Johnson and his team, won the Times Educational Supplement Best Teaching and Learning Initiative for their innovative project combining maths, art, religion and science.

-Prime Minster, Theresa May recently declared of West Suffolk College, “All colleges across the country should be aspiring to reach these standards”, when speaking of how the college won its own ‘Oscar’ from the educational world for an innovative project combining maths, Art, Religion and Science, known as MARS.
+Former Prime Minster, Theresa May said of West Suffolk College, “All colleges across the country should be aspiring to reach these standards”, when speaking of how the college won its own ‘Oscar’ from the educational world for an innovative project combining maths, Art, Religion and Science, known as MARS.

 Above average Apprenticeships